 - Look for M&A opportunities if you have a strong balance sheet

 - Look out for all prospective tax benefits

 - Make strategic plans regarding operational costs in one jurisdiction versus the other.

-Covid-19 has hit hard and all industries, particularly, the construction business are forced to take a hard look at the current state of affairs, evaluate best-case scenarios, and make any changes needed to cushion and protect the business.
+Covid-19 has hit hard, and all industries, particularly the construction business, are forced to look at the current state of affairs, evaluate best-case scenarios, and make any changes needed to cushion and protect the company.
 The recommendations above should help you make smarter, more informed business decisions.